makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 More details about the technical scope of the Chief migration can be found [here](https://forum.sky.money/t/technical-scope-of-the-chief-migration/26361).

-#### Deploy New VoteDelegate Factory
+#### Deploy New Vote Delegate Factory

-A new Vote Delegate factory contract has been pre-deployed at [0x4Cf3DaeFA2683Cd18df00f7AFF5169C00a9EccD5](https://etherscan.io/address/0x4Cf3DaeFA2683Cd18df00f7AFF5169C00a9EccD5).
+A new Vote Delegate Factory contract has been pre-deployed at [0x4Cf3DaeFA2683Cd18df00f7AFF5169C00a9EccD5](https://etherscan.io/address/0x4Cf3DaeFA2683Cd18df00f7AFF5169C00a9EccD5).
 The Vote Delegate factory contract will support deploying Delegate Contracts that SKY holders and SKY Staking users can delegate their voting power to.

 #### Deploy New SKY Chronicle Scribe Instance Oracle and Add it to the OSM_MOM Contract